VVionnet/Windmapper/docs/build.rst

 It's recommended that gdal python bindings are installed via `pygdal <https://github.com/nextgis/pygdal>`_ as this approach is more robust when used with virtualenvs. gdal doesn't provide wheels, so ``pygdal`` will need to build from source.
 Therefore ensure gdal development files (e.g., ``gdal-devel``) are installed through your system's package manager.

 .. note::
-   The python gdal bindings uses a system-wide gdal
+   The python gdal bindings uses a system-wide gdal so ensure this installed via package manager/homebrew

 On linux, depending on the distro used, you may need to also install the gdal binaries.
 On Ubuntu this is
 ::